Threespot/tolaria/README.md

 ### Getting Started

-Add Tolaria to your project's `Gemfile`, then update your bundle.
+Add Tolaria to your project's `Gemfile`:

 ```ruby
 gem "tolaria"
 ```

+Then update your bundle.

 Now run the installation generator.
 This will create an initializer for Tolaria plus a migration to set up an `administrators` table.
 Migrate your database.